harishsg99/foodblog/content/blog/2021-05-19-react-js-vs-vue-js.md

 <!--StartFragment-->

 To stay unbiased, I would suggest starting looking at the differences between React and Vue.js in Vue.js documentation(which is quite good and addresses the topic quite well).
-It was written by Evan You in cooperation with Dan Abramov(from the React team).
+It was written by Evan You in cooperation with Dan Abramov(from the Facebook).

 Both Vue and React use virtual DOM(each of them has different implementation though).